Meta Pixel

 By the time you agree on a slot, it's Tuesday and they've already toured two competitors.

-Real-time calendar sync checks your Google/Outlook calendar during the initial response and offers 2-3 specific available times.
+Real-time calendar booking checks your Google/Outlook calendar during the initial response and offers 2-3 specific available times.
 Couple picks one, tour books instantly, calendar invite sends automatically.

 Step 4: Let AI handle initial response, humans focus on closing